 What are the relevant government entities relating to immigration in your jurisdiction?

-The Department of Homeland Security (DHS) oversees several agencies responsible for U.S. immigration and enforcement, including U.S. Citizenship and Immigration Services (USCIS), Immigration and Customs Enforcement (ICE), and Customs and Border Protection (CBP).
-USCIS is responsible for the granting of U.S. citizenship, approving all immigrant and nonimmigrant petitions, authorizing permission to work in the U.S., issuing extensions of stay, and the changing or adjustment of status while in the U.S. ICE enforces immigration laws.
+The Department of Homeland Security (DHS) overseas several agencies responsible for U.S. immigration and enforcement, including U.S. Citizenship and Immigration Services (USCIS), Immigration and Customs Enforcement (ICE), and Customs and Border Protection (CBP).
+USCIS overseas lawful immigration to the U.S. and is responsible for the granting of U.S. citizenship, approving all immigrant and non-immigrant petitions, authorizing permission to work in the U.S., issuing extensions of stay, and the changing or adjustment of status while in the U.S., among other duties.
+ICE enforces immigration laws.
 CBP patrols U.S. borders and inspects individuals and items at U.S. ports of entry.

-The Department of State (DOS) adjudicates visa applications, issues visas from more than 250 U.S. missions around the world and publishes a monthly Visa Bulletin announcing the availability of visas.
-The Department of Labor (DOL) ensures that employers are paying the proper wages and is responsible for adjudicating prevailing wage determinations and Labor Condition Applications (LCA) for certain temporary foreign workers, as well as PERM labor certifications for certain permanent foreign workers.
+The Department of State (DOS) adjudicates visa applications, issues visas from more than 250 U.S. missions around the world and publishes a monthly Visa Bulletin announcing the availability of immigrant numbers and indicating when immigrant visa applicants are eligible to apply for a green card based on their “priority date.”
+The Department of Labor (DOL) ensures that employers are paying the proper wages and is responsible for adjudicating prevailing wage determinations and Labor Condition Applications for certain temporary foreign workers, as well as PERM labor certifications for certain permanent foreign workers.

 What are the options available for sponsor-based employment in your jurisdiction and timelines involved in securing a work permit?

-The H-1B visa for a specialty occupation requires highly specialized knowledge and a bachelor’s degree or equivalent work experience.
+The H-1B visa for a specialty occupation requires theoretical and practical application of highly specialized knowledge and a bachelor’s degree (or higher degree) in a specific field.
+Individuals with specific expertise and significant professional experience demonstrating progressively increasing levels of responsibility may seek equivalency evaluations to fulfill the educational requirements.
 The government caps the number of new H-1B petitions issued per year.
 Petitioners must submit an online registration during a designated registration period.
 USCIS conducts a randomized lottery selecting the number of petitions within the cap.
 The petitioner may file full H-1B petitions only for those selected.
-By regulation, the earliest date petitioners may file an H-1B petition is April 1 for candidates who would begin work in H-1B status on Oct.
+By regulation, the earliest date petitioners may file an H-1B petition is April 1 for candidates who would begin work in H-1B status on or after Oct.
 1 of the same calendar year.
-USCIS processing may take several months for H-1B visas, although they offer a premium processing service that reduces the processing time to 15 calendar days from the time of filing.
+USCIS processing may take several months for H-1B petitions, although they offer a premium processing service that reduces the processing time to 15 business days from the time of filing.

-H-2A and H-2B visas are for foreign nationals from designated countries to fill temporary or seasonal agricultural (H-2A) or nonagricultural (H-2B) jobs for which U.S. workers are not available.
+H-2A and H-2B visas are for individuals from designated countries to fill temporary or seasonal agricultural (H-2A) or non-agricultural (H-2B) jobs for which U.S. workers are not available.
 H-2B visas are subject to numerical caps.

-The L-1 visa is for intracompany transfers and is available to people who, within the three preceding years before entry to the U.S., have been employed outside of the U.S. continuously for at least one year, and who will be employed by a branch, parent, affiliate, or subsidiary of that same employer in the U.S. in either a managerial, executive role (L-1A visa), or an employee with specialized knowledge (L-1B visa).
-Processing times vary by consulate and nationality, but for those companies that have previously registered their corporate relationship with USCIS, L-1 visas are typically issued in three to 10 days from the filing.
-Where the corporate relationship has not been registered, the processing time is several months, although they offer a premium processing service that reduces the processing time to 15 calendar days from the time of filing.
+The L-1 visa for intracompany transfers is available to individuals who, within the three preceding years before entry to the U.S., have been employed outside of the U.S. continuously for at least one year in a managerial, executive, or specialised knowledge capacity, and who will be employed by a branch, parent, affiliate, or subsidiary of that same employer in the U.S. in either a managerial or executive role (L-1A visa), or specialized knowledge capacity (L-1B).
+Processing times vary by consulate and nationality, but for those companies who have previously registered their corporate relationship with USCIS, L-1 visas are typically issued in three to 10 days from the filing.
+Where the corporate relationship has not been registered, the processing time is several months, although a premium processing service is offered that reduces the processing time to 15 business days from the time of filing.

 Certain nationals have additional visa options.
 Citizens of Canada or Mexico may obtain a TN visa based upon a qualifying profession listed in the US-Canada-Mexico Trade Agreement (formerly NAFTA).
 Specialty occupation visas are earmarked for nationals of Australia (E-3 visas) and Chile and Singapore (H-1B1 visas).
 Annual caps apply to E-3 and H-1B1 visas, but the caps are rarely met.